briancairl/boost_archive_json/README.md

 I've been using [bazel](https://bazel.build/) for most of my personal projects, though I understand its not the prevailing "go-to" for most people.
 A CMake build should be easy to concoct as well for anyway who wants to do it.
 Though I have no plans to make one, myself, it would be an appreciated contribution.

-### CI

-If this becomes important to someone other than myself, I'll set up some sort of CI for this repo.